 and forecast human mortality.
 Sharp mortality declines observed

-during the last centuries have indeed triggered a fast acceleration of
+during the last two centuries have indeed triggered a fast

-population growth since the beginning of the nineteenth century
+acceleration of population growth since the beginning of the

 This dissertation aims to bring new insights on the analysis and

 forecast of human mortality by introducing novel statistical methods

 that offer novel perspectives on mortality developments.

 The first chapter proposes a re-parametization of classic model of